BaseMax/typescript-graphql-crud-example/README.md

-# Typescript GraphQl CRUD Example
+# Typescript GraphQL CRUD Example

 A example repository to show how you can create your first GraphQL Restful with TS and not JS.